 4. Be patient

 Even if a VPN service works in China, the connection may be slow and unstable.
 Remember that China has the most robust firewall for monitoring Internet access such that it has slower internet speeds than most countries.
-VPN service may make the connection speeds to be much slower and frustrating, and you should, therefore, be patient when using them.
+VPN services may make the connection speeds to be much slower and more frustrating, and you should, therefore, be patient when using them.